The Lord has called us not to be served but ‘To Serve’.

 Some of the charities that Father Ray donates to include St. Jude Children’s Research Hospital, Sisters of St. Benedict, Ferdinand, Indiana, Riley Children’s Foundation, Saint Meinrad Seminary & School of Theology, Sisters of Providence, Mater Dei High School, and Sisters of St. Francis (Oldenburg) to name a few.
 Here is an overview of these organizations for you to better understand the importance of their respective plights:

 The Riley Memorial Association, now named Riley Children’s Foundation, was established in 1921.
 The group’s first project was to raise enough money to purchase and preserve Mr. Riley’s Victorian home in the Lockerbie neighborhood of Indianapolis, and open it to the public.
 The group further honored Mr. Riley’s legacy by building Riley Hospital for Children and opening Camp Riley for Youth with Physical Disabilities.
 Riley Hospital opened its doors and received its first patient in 1924.
 The history of Riley Children’s Foundation is one of generosity, shown by thousands of supporters who have made the hospital, camp and museum home such treasured resources.
-Riley’s Emergency Department is Indiana’s only Level I Pediatric Trauma Center treating 30,000 kids each year.
-Click here to support.
+Riley’s Emergency Department is Indiana’s only Level I Pediatric Trauma Center treating 30,000 kids each year. http://www.rileykids.org

 Sisters of Providence is a community of Roman Catholic women religious (vowed sisters).
 The Sisters of Providence live out Jesus’ radical Gospel message by dedicating their lives to love, mercy and justice.
 They collaborate with others to create a more just and hope-filled world through prayer, education, service and advocacy.
 For more than 175 years, the Sisters have been breaking boundaries and creating hope by serving people on the margins of society throughout the United States and in Asia.
-They serve according to each of their diverse talents, in the areas of education, social and ecological justice ministries, health care, church and spiritual ministry, and more.
-Click here to support.
+They serve according to each of their diverse talents, in the areas of education, social and ecological justice ministries, health care, church and spiritual ministry, and more. https://spsmw.org/about/who-we-are/

 The Sisters of the Third Order Regular of St. Francis, Oldenburg, are women of prayer, committed to the Gospel values as lived by St. Francis and Mother Theresa Hackelmeier.
 From their life in community they are sent to extend the mission of Jesus through their presence and service.
 Enlivened by a spirit of justice, reconciliation and peace, they collaborate with others in responding to the needs of the world.
 The Sisters of St. Francis fulfill these words by being women of prayer in the ministries they do and the places where they are present.
-Since Vatican II opened the doors to the many needs of the world, the Sisters minister in education, parish ministry, social service, healthcare and social justice.
-Click here to support.
+Since Vatican II opened the doors to the many needs of the world, the Sisters minister in education, parish ministry, social service, healthcare and social justice. https://oldenburgfranciscans.org